sauravthakurq/opm/README.md

 # Echo Music 🎵

+Echo-Music is a fork of [SimpMusic](https://github.com/maxrave-dev/SimpMusic), originally developed by maxrave-dev.
+Licensed under the same license as the original project.

 A modern, feature-rich music streaming app for Android that integrates with YouTube Music and Spotify, offering ad-free music streaming with advanced features like AI song suggestions, synced lyrics, and offline playback.

 > **Note**: Echo Music is a fork of [SimpMusic](https://github.com/maxrave-dev/SimpMusic) with additional improvements and features.